-Staff have had therapeutic language training and some staff have had Trauma Informed and Low Mood training.
-Key members of staff have been trained with Team Teach to de-escalate pupil behaviours if needed and apply positive handing techniques, as a graduated approach.
+Active Literacy- to support pupils with dyslexic tendencies who need a different approach to reading and spelling training.
+Key members of staff have been trained with Team Teach to de-escalate pupil behaviors if needed and apply positive handing techniques, as a graduated approach.
 They are designed to minimise risk and help people maintain positive relationships.
-Part of a staff members' duty of care may involve needing to physically intervene in an emergency.
+Part of a staff member's duty of care may involve needing to physically intervene in an emergency.
 Future training includes refreshment of therapeutic language and Team Teach.
-Compass are also delivering whole school staff training on 'Supporting Childrens' Anxieties' and a 'Staff Wellbeing' training session.
-We have a number of staff trained in Paediatric first aid who are responsible for administering medication to pupils e.g. inhalers.
-Whole school training has taken place on Autism Awareness Parts 1 and 2 with Lora Moore (SCI consultant).
-There has also been attachment training.
+Compass Be have also delivered whole school staff training on 'Supporting Children's' Anxieties' and a 'Staff Wellbeing.'
+We have a number of staff trained in Pediatric first aid who are responsible for administering medication to pupils e.g. inhalers.
+Whole school training has taken place on Autism Awareness Parts 1 and 2 with Lora Moore (SCI consultant) and more recently Melanie Booth (SCI team) has delivered some preliminary training and given out classroom audits for staff to complete, to work towards the Barnsley Autism Friendly Status in the future.
+There has been attachment training, Stammer training for staff who need it to support particular pupils.
 Staff have their own log ins to The National College so that they can access training about all developments and practice relating to SEND pupils and other training across the curriculum.
+The SENCO (M.H) is attending the annual Barnsley SEND Conference.